abhishekpanthee/gat-vice-city-download/README.md

   1st step >>  git clone https://github.com/abhishekpanthee/gat-vice-city-download.git
   2nd step >>  cd gta-vice-city-download
  3rd step  >> ./start
-dontot re-upload it and also i have only modified many source but it winestaging copyright and tron copyright are also listed this is only re-odification but i am working on deb pakage for kali linux but this files are supported on ost linux distros..
+ also download prefix folder from -- https://mega.nz/file/Ty4lSahD#jjIqTrbHz5lw1Ji5hwqxG-OtyyBCDs83Rau39FHiqYo Thanks to MR DJ ffor providing win directory support and intrid.image also i have not made it but collected dtata around 30 diffrent sites so copyright information is quite zigzaged. dontot re-upload it and also i have only modified many source but it winestaging copyright and tron copyright are also listed this is only re-odification but i am working on deb pakage for kali linux but this files are supported on ost linux distros..